wangjr03/PPI-based_prediction_enh_gene_links/README.md

 	| 5 | frag2.end | int |Fragment 2 end |

 2. Contact domain annotation: The contact domains represent densely self-interacting genome regions.
-The contact domain can be detected by applying computational models, e.g. Arrowhead , on chromatin contact maps.
-For example, contact domains based on Hi-C contact maps can be downloaded from GEO with GSE63525 .
+The contact domain can be detected by applying computational models, e.g. Arrowhead, on chromatin contact maps.
+For example, contact domains based on Hi-C contact maps can be downloaded from GEO with GSE63525.
 The contact domain annotations should be tab-separated, with three columns:

 	| col | abbrv. | type | description